-Reduction in DUA Benefits.
+Reduction in DUA Benefits

 DUA benefits may be reduced by other income received by the DUA beneficiary.
-These reductions are similar to the manner in which this other income reduces UC benefits but do not necessarily mirror them exactly.
+These reductions are similar to the manner in which such additional income reduces UC benefits (e.g., all states disregard some earnings as an incentive to take short-term work while unemployed workers search for a permanent job), but do not mirror them exactly.
 The reductions include

-- benefits or insurance for loss of wages due to illness or disability; - supplemental unemployment benefits paid pursuant to a collective bargaining agreement; - private income protection insurance; - worker's compensation or survivor's benefits if the individual receiving DUA becomes the household head as a result of the death of the head of the household because of the disaster; - retirement, pension, or annuity income; - earnings from employment or self-employment; and - subsidy or price support payments, crops insurance and farm disaster relief payments.
+- benefits or insurance for loss of wages due to illness or disability; - supplemental unemployment benefits paid pursuant to a collective bargaining agreement; - private income protection insurance; - worker's compensation or survivor's benefits if the individual receiving DUA becomes the household head as a result of the death of the head of the household because of the disaster; - retirement, pension, or annuity income; - earnings from employment or self-employment; and - subsidy or price support payments, crops insurance, and farm disaster relief payments.

-Patterns in DUA Benefits.
-When a major disaster in a state is declared, the state's UC system requests DUA funds from DOL which in turn receives funds from the Disaster Relief Fund administered by FEMA.
+Patterns in DUA Benefits

+When the President declares a major disaster in a state, the state's UC system requests DUA funds from DOL, which in turn receives funds from the Disaster Relief Fund administered by FEMA.
 The DOL obligates a portion of that request to the state.
 The state may request more funding as a supplement if needed.
-Table 1 lists the obligations (and supplements) for DUA benefits from FY2001 through FY2004.
+Table 1 shows DUA benefit payments from FY2004 through FY2011.